-In 2020, volunteers and staff completed 42 surveys and counted 12,228 crabs that equaled 291.14 CPUE (Table 1).
-Starting in May, sampling lasted four lunar periods that occurred during the new and full moon.
-Survey locations were sampled twice per lunar period, except for the Oceanic Motel that was sampled during three survey nights in July.
-Although the 2020 CPUE was lower than previous years at 291.14, the total number of horseshoe crabs counted was only slightly below the 13,654.53 average for all years.
-Even though it was at the low end of the range, it was an improvement over 2019 which had a CPUE of 151.43.
+In 2021, volunteers and staff completed 46 surveys and counted 14,036 crabs that equaled 305.13 CPUE (Table 1).
+Starting in late May, sampling lasted four lunar periods that occurred during the new and full moon.
+Survey locations were sampled twice per lunar period, except for two sites at Skimmer Island that were missed due to inclement weather.
+The 2021 CPUE was 305.13 which was similar to the average for all years (272.79).
+Even though it was at the low end of the range since 2009, it was an increase over 2019 and 2020.
+There were large numbers of dead horseshoe crabs found in 2019 in Assawoman Bay which corresponded to a low abundance that year and we have not been able to come up with a reasonable explanation for this event.